ForestRun2025/RC522_RFID/README.md

-# This is an example code for connecting RC522 via Python to demonstrate the use of this device to commnicate the device that is "hard wired" to a Raspberry Pi to Node Red.
+#  Connecting RC522 (RFID reader) to Node Red
+dto demonstrate the use of this device to commnicate the device that is "hard wired" to a Raspberry Pi to Node Red.

 This repo seeks to present the info in "learner" approach.